 Favorite Movie: "Revenge of the Nerds!"

-Matt's drive and varied background bring an incredible amount of experience to guiding.
+Matt's energy, drive and varied background bring a terrific amount of experience to guiding.
 He served in the military with the U.S. Coast Guard, saving lives both in and out of the water.
-He spent many years as his own boss; several more working for a boss in corporate America.
+He spent several years as his own boss, and several more working for a boss in corporate America.
 He finished his bachelor’s degree on a Wednesday night and started his master’s degree the next morning.
 Smitten with Seattle after just one visit, he packed up and relocated.
-He lost over 60 pounds and many pant sizes, ran a marathon, got beat in a 5k by his mother, and even spent a summer as a pedi-cab driver.
+He lost over 60 pounds and several pant sizes, ran a marathon, got beat in a 5k by his mother, and even spent a summer as a pedi-cab driver.
 He failed public speaking in college - only to become public speaker years later, with appearances on a prime-time Friday night TV show.
 If you ask, he'll say he became a personal trainer and SPINN instructor (a current passion) completely by accident.

 First bike: "It was a Huffy that I actually got TWICE.
 My mom and dad painted it without me knowing and gave it to me AGAIN!"